go-gdbc/gdbc/README.md

 # GDBC - Go Database Connectivity
 Because Data Source Name, known as DSN does not have any standard format, the driver libraries have their driver-specific DSN.
 Sometimes you might get confused about how to specify your DSN for the database you want to connect to.
-In order to solve this issue, GDBC provides a connection format to represent the database, and an abstract layer for database connections.
+In order to solve this issue, GDBC provides a common format to represent the database, and an abstract layer for database connections.

 Note that drivers have to be registered by using **gdbc.Register** instead **sql.Register**.